GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

 In this CSS rule, the **selector** is `.my-css-rule`, which finds all elements with a class of `my-css-rule` on the page.
-There are three declarations, within the curly brackets.
+There are three declarations within the curly brackets.
 A declaration is a property and value pair which applies styles to the elements matched by the selectors.
 A CSS rule can have as many declarations and selectors as you like.